RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Adapteva sells an accesssories kit containing an SD card, power adapter, micro-HDMI to HDMI cable, and USB-to-micro-USB adapter.
 Unless you already have these items, buying the kit may save you time.

 ###These Steps Could Break Your Primary Machine
 Since you're experimenting with Parallella, we can assume that you are an advanced user.
 Your computer is already backed up, or you're running these steps on a test machine.
 And you know [the power and pitfalls of sudo](/sudo-disclaimer/).
-Technology changes rapidly, and everything you read here could change by the time you read it.
+Technology evolves rapidly, and everything you read here could change by the time you read it.

 ###Comparison with Raspberry Pi or Beaglebone Black
 {% imgcap right /images/parallella_fan.jpg %}